siyryu/Awesome-Waitlist/README.md

 *Other innovative products*

+- [Morphic](https://www.morphic.com/) - Morphic is an AI-driven platform that empowers creators, filmmakers, and animators to produce high-quality stories by automating tasks and enhancing creative workflows.
+Its flagship product, Morphic Studio, offers tools for frame generation, character animation, and in-depth frame editing, adapting to users' unique styles to optimize the storytelling process.
 - [werebuilding.ai](https://werebuilding.ai/) - A startup jointly founded by three former Google employees.
 They had previously participated in the development and productization of NotebookLM at Google.
 No one knows what they are up to.

 ## Web3 & NFT